Assumption University to lock down students in dorms as coronavirus cases rise

-Effective on Friday at 8 a.m., all students on campus will be required to shelter-in-place in their dorm rooms until at at least Nov.
+Effective at 4 p.m.
+Friday, all students on campus will be required to shelter-in-place in their dorm rooms until at least Nov.
 6, school officials said in a letter to the Assumption community.

 The shelter-in-place status will significantly decrease interactions amongst members of the community and the potential spread of the virus, according to school and city health officials.